octokit/plugin-paginate-graphql.js/README.md

 console.log(`Found ${repository.issues.nodes.length} issues!`);
 ```

-There are two convetions this plugin relies on:
+There are two conventions this plugin relies on:

 1. The name of the cursor variable must be `$cursor`
 2. You must include a valid `pageInfo` object in the paginated resource (see [Pagination Direction](#pagination-direction) for more info on what is considered valid)

 ## `octokit.graphql.paginate()`

-The `paginateGraphql` plugin adds a new `octokit.graphql.paginate()` method which accepts a query with a single `$cursor` variable that is used to paginate.
+The `paginateGraphQL` plugin adds a new `octokit.graphql.paginate()` method which accepts a query with a single `$cursor` variable that is used to paginate.

 The query gets passed over to the `octokit.graphql()`-function.
 The response is then scanned for the required `pageInfo`-object.
 If `hasNextPage` is `true`, it will automatically use the `endCursor` to execute the next query until `hasNextPage` is `false`.

-While iterating, it ongoingly merges all `nodes` and/or `edges` of all responses and returns a combined response in the end.
+While iterating, it continually merges all `nodes` and/or `edges` of all responses and returns a combined response in the end.

 > **Warning**
 > Please note that this plugin only supports pagination of a single resource - so you can **not** execute queries with parallel or nested pagination.
 You can find more details in [the chapter below](#unsupported-nested-pagination).